Bi2Te_xSe_y series studied by resistivity and thermopower

 The stoichiometry dependence of the bulk band gap is shown in Fig.~\ref{fig:rho_xT}(c).
-It was determined through the optical reflection and transmission measurements by following the energy of the onset of the Fabry-Perot interferences, similar to the previous high pressure studies of bismuth chalcogenides.\cite{vilaplana11a,segura12,akrap12} The details of the measurement will be published elsewhere.\cite{Alberto_growth} The bulk band gap spans from approximately 200~meV in Bi$_2$Te$_3$ to 300~meV in Bi$_2$Se$_3$, and reaches a maximum of 325~meV in Bi$_2$Te$_{2.1}$Se$_{0.9}$.
-It is interesting to note that the maximum band gap happens for the same stoichiometry ($x\approx 1$) for which resistivity is maximum.
-While the band gap is determined by the band structure, the transport gap is linked to the defects which lead to impurity doping.
-Recent theoretical work by Skinner {\em et al.} shows there is a relation between these two quantities, and the activation energy of the resistivity in a compensated topological insulator is proportional to the band gap.\cite{skinner12}
+It spans from approximately 200~meV in Bi$_2$Te$_3$ to 300~meV in Bi$_2$Se$_3$, reaching a maximum of 325~meV in Bi$_2$Te$_{2.1}$Se$_{0.9}$.
+It is interesting to note that the maximum band gap takes place for the same stoichiometry ($x\sim 1$) for which resistivity is maximum.
+However, even when the resistivity is activated, the transport gap (activation energy) is much smaller than the band gap.\cite{skinner12} While the band gap is determined by the band structure, the transport gap is linked to the presence of charged point defects.
+When the composition is tuned from Bi$_2$Te$_3$ to Bi$_2$Se$_3$, one passes from a system with excess Te towards a Se-deficient compound, {\em ie} from a hole-rich to an electron-rich system.
+Around the composition $x=1$, the Se/Te sublattice is expected to be ordered.\cite{jia11} In addition, the native $p$ and $n$ type defects compensate, decreasing conductivity.\cite{fuccillo13} Therefore around $x=1$ the bulk conductivity is minimum and this composition corresponds to an almost complete compensation of donor and acceptor impurities.

-The {\em dc} transport activation energy never exceeded 40~meV, which points to the fact that Bi$_2$Te$_{3-x}$Se$_x$ compounds are always doped by impurities.
-The impurity levels are particularly evident at low temperatures, where $\rho(T)$ shows very little temperature dependence (Fig.~\ref{fig:rho_xT}(b)).
-Small activation energies accompanied by an almost constant $\rho$ at low temperatures suggest that the donor or acceptor levels within the bulk gap are important contributors to the conduction.
-Impurity levels broaden into a band which overlaps with the valence or conduction band.
-This impurity band probably lies at the edge of the conduction or valence band.\cite{goldsmid12}

-There are several reasons why impurity doping inevitably occurs in this series.
-Bismuth and tellurium have a similar Pauling electronegativity.\cite{gaudin94}ÊBismuth atoms therefore occupy tellurium sites and make for a high concentration of negatively charged defects, which is why Bi$_2$Te$_3$ crystals are most often $p$-type.\cite{kulbachinskii01} Selenium, on the other hand, has a high fugacity, and the accumulation of selenium vacancies causes the $n$-type behavior of Bi$_2$Se$_3$.\cite{plechacek02} For the intermediate stoichiometries, both of the above types of disorder, vacancies, and antisite defects, are present and lead to intrinsic doping.
-In reality, when the the composition of the compound is tuned from Bi$_2$Te$_{3+\delta}$ to Bi$_2$Se$_{3-\delta}$, one passes from a system with excess Te, towards a Se-deficient compound.
-Around the composition $x=1$, the Se/Te sublattice is expected to be ordered which significantly reduces the number of defects in the structure, decreasing conductivity.